Joylangat/Insurance/README.md

  Exploratory data analysis, Practical statistics using Python, Hypothesis testing

 the purpose:
 We want to dig deeper into this data and see if we can uncover any valuable insights.
+The analysis is between x and y.
+The independent variable being y and x being the dependent variable.
+There are a number of plots to explain this particular analysis.